hajee/hajee.github.io/source/_posts/2014-02-08-puppet-custom-types-the-easy-way-part-2.markdown

 keywords: devops, continuous deployment, infastructure puppet, easy_type, ruby
 description: The easy way to building Puppet Custom Types with easy_type (part 2)
 ---
 In the [last blog post]({% post_url 2014-01-26-puppet-custom-types-the-easy-way %}), we started with our own custom type.
 We added the `easy_type` module, created the files necessary for getting started and got our custom running without any errors.
 We then added two lines to get into a state where Puppet was able to do an inventory of our systems.
-But a custom type not able to create, delete or modify the state of your system, wouldn;t be very helpful.
+But a custom type not able to create, delete or modify the state of your system, wouldnt be very helpful.
 So in the blog post we are going to add that functionality to our custom_package type.

 <!-- more -->

 ##Let's recap
 Let's first look back at what we did last time.
 To get started with [easy_type](https://github.com/hajee/easy_type), we made sure `easy_type` is installed in the module path.
 We used `librarian-puppet` to get `easy_type` installed.
 After that,  we created the right directories and created a scaffold.
-Since last blog post,  we have added the scaffold to the `easy_type`.
-This is to make it even easier to get started.
+Since the last blog post,  we have added the scaffold to the `easy_type`.
+This makes's it even easier to get started.
 To get it, use the next command:

 ```sh
 cp -Rv easy_type/scaffold custom_package/lib/puppet